idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/numerical/fem_solve.md

 Newton's method provides a mechanism for solving a system of nonlinear equations.

-The Preconditioned Jacobian Free Newton Krylov (JFNK) method allows us to avoid explicitly forming the Jacobian matrix while still computing its action.
+The Preconditioned Jacobian Free Newton Krylov (PJFNK) method allows us to avoid explicitly forming the Jacobian matrix while still computing its action.

 !---